Tunnelsats/tunnelsats/FAQ.md

 - Umbrel-OS (CLN not yet recommended or be tech-savvy)
 - myNode (LND) v0.2.x
 - RaspiBolt (LND / CLN) (please see [preconditions](README.md/#preconditions) if your system or architecture differs from RaspiBolt guide)
-- Citadel (Beta, please join the Telegram Group for instructions)

 For other setups please get back to us on Telegram to discuss if it's viable to go with TunnelSats.